HiDeoo/dotfiles/README.md

 ### `install`

-This script is meant to be used after a fresh install of macOS and will automatically install all your applications from Chrome to Node and configure your environment settings.
+This script is meant to be used after a fresh install of macOS and will automatically install all your applications from Chrome to `jq` and configure your environment settings.

 ### `configure`